-A. We book movies on Monday, usually on a week-to-week basis, in order to get the best possible film for that week.
-Sometimes when we request a certain movie, the movie company feels that our theater will not make enough money for them, so they will not release it to us on opening weekend.
-We might be able to pick it up after it has been out for a couple of weeks.
+A. We book movies on Mondays, usually on a week-to-week basis, in order to get the best possible shows for that week.
+Sometimes when we request a certain movie, the movie company may not release it to us on opening weekend because it believes we will not earn enough money for them.
+But, we MAY be able to pick it up after it has been out for two weeks.

-Q. Why do we have to play some movies so
+Q. Why do you have to play some movies so long?

-A. When we book a movie on its opening day, we have to enter into a contract with the film studio that tells us how long we have to play the movie; now that we have TWO screens, we have to sign “multiplex theater” contacts, so the contract length can vary from two weeks to four weeks.
-If we get a movie two or more weeks AFTER it has been released nationally, our contract is usually for only one week.
+A. When we book a movie on its opening day, we enter into a contract with the movie company and they define how many weeks we have to play the movie.
+We are considered a "multiplex" theater because we have two screens; therefore, the length of the contract varies from two to four weeks.
+When we get a movie a few weeks after it has been released nationally, our contract can sometimes be for only one week.

 Q. Why do we prohibit customers from bringing in outside

-A. Much of the admission revenue goes to the movie distributor and studio for digital rental.
-On certain "blockbuster" movies, this rental rate can be quite high and is based on gross box office receipts, not net profits, leaving concession revenue to cover a significant portion of the operating cost of the theater.
-At the Family Theatre, however, we do strive to keep prices low to provide a fun and affordable night for families, one that won't dent your wallet as much as the big city multiplex theaters.
+A. Much of the admission revenue goes to the movie company and studio for digital rental.
+The fee is quite high, especially for "blockbuster" movies.
+It is based on gross box office receipts, not net profits, leaving concession revenue to cover a significant portion of the operating cost of the theater.
+At Tawas Family Theatre, we strive to keep prices low to provide a fun and affordable night for families, one that won't dent your wallet as much as other multiplex theaters.